Cray-HPE/docs-csm/operations/firmware/FAS_Paradise.md

 **IMPORTANT: Only perform this action if required!
 Check Morpheus!**

-Ensure the nodes associated with the BMCs being updated are first powered **OFF** before continuing.

-Run the following command to reset BMC factory defaults (`ncn#`):
+Run the following command prior to using FAS to update the BMC fw.
+This will reset the BMC to factory defaults (`ncn#`):

 ```bash
 ssh admin@$(xname) 'fw_setenv openbmconce "factory-reset"'